Delio/Delio/README.md

 - Development of custom interfaces for the Savant system, including TrueImage.
 - I write programs in C++ and Python, develop apps for iOS.
 - I’m studying in Kazan National Research Technological University.
-Computer science and engineering
+Computer science and engineering,
-Faculty of Management and Automation Department of Automatic Information Collection and Processing
+Faculty of Management and Automation, Department of Automatic Information Collection and Processing